-To run the analysis program and upload its results.
-By default, the command will only look for AcousticBrainz data when the tracks doesn't already have it; the -f or --force switch makes it refetch data even when it already exists.
-You can use the -d or --dry swtich to check which files will be analyzed, before you start a longer period of processing.
+By default, the command will only look for AcousticBrainz data when the tracks don't already have it; the -f or --force switch makes it refetch data even when it already exists.
+You can use the -d or --dry switch to check which files will be analyzed, before you start a longer period of processing.

 The plugin works on music with a MusicBrainz track ID attached.
-The plugin will also skip music that the analysis tool doesn't support. streaming\extractor\music currently supports files with the extensions mp3, ogg, oga, flac, mp4, m4a, m4r, m4b, m4p, aac, wma, asf, mpc, wv, spx, tta, 3g2, aif, aiff and ape.
+The plugin will also skip music that the analysis tool doesn't support. streaming_extractor_music currently supports files with the extensions mp3, ogg, oga, flac, mp4, m4a, m4r, m4b, m4p, aac, wma, asf, mpc, wv, spx, tta, 3g2, aif, aiff and ape.